adamtow/cronios/documentation.md

 >Note: Here's hoping that Apple adds some solid error checking and handling for shortcut developers so we can better deal with situations like these.

 ### Location Services
 If you want to use shortcut actions that employ location services such as **Get Current Weather** or **Get Current Location** you must return to the Shortcuts application prior to calling these actions.
 Furthermore, it's advisable to add a wait step before the calls to **Open App** and **Get Current Weather/Location** in order to give Shortcuts time to prepare itself.
 Not adding the wait step will cause an error to appear in Shortcuts, which will terminate Cronios.

+## Lock Detection
+Detecting if the screen is locked is possible by checking the device brightness.
+If the value is 0, there is a good chance that the device is locked.

+>If the user manually set the device brightness to zero, Cronios will consider the device is locked for the purposes of evaluating the Lock Detection option for cron jobs.

+If your shortcut:

+- requires user interaction
+- needs the device unlocked in order to retrieve private data such as Health data
+- needs to switch to Shortcuts to get the current location

+You need to code your shortcut to handle the case where the device is locked.

+### Do Nothing
+You can choose to enable the **Lock Detection 🔒** option in your cron job.
+This will cause Cronios to skip running your shortcut if it thinks the device is locked.

+You can also handle this within your own shortcut by inspecting the brightness value in the **Device Details** action.

+### Prompt If Device Locked Shortcut
+[**Prompt If Device Locked**]() is a shortcut that you can learn from to get started working with shortcuts that require the device to be unlocked.
+If it detects that the brightness is 0, it prompts the user via the **Speak Text** action to unlock the iPhone before proceeding.

+It then waits a number of seconds long enough for the lock screen to  go back to black (if an existing notification had turned on the screen).
+If after the wait time, the screen is still off, the shortcut returns 0.
+If the screen brightness is greater than 0, the shortcut returns 1.
+At this point, you can assume the device is unlocked and proceed with the rest of your shortcut.

+>While there is no guarantee that the device is actually unlocked when the brightness is greater than 0, this is currently the best method available for ascertaining device lock status.

 ***